 - D11.
-For each production facility that produces the concrete reinforcing bar shipped to importers in Canada and the concrete reinforcing bar sold domestically, provide the following: - (a) income or profit and loss statements for the last fiscal year; - (b) monthly income or profit and loss statements for the last fiscal year; - (c) income or profit and loss statements for the current fiscal year-to-date; and - (d) monthly income or profit and loss statements for the current fiscal year-to-date
+For each production facility that produces small power transformers exported to importers in Canada and small power transformers sold domestically, provide the following: - (a) income or profit and loss statements for the last fiscal year; - (b) monthly income or profit and loss statements for the last fiscal year; - (c) income or profit and loss statements for the current fiscal year-to-date; and - (d) monthly income or profit and loss statements for the current fiscal year-to-date.